marksailes/sailes.me/content/pages/open-source.md

 socialImage: "/media/image-4.jpg"
 ---

-I contribute to a number of open source projects some of these are AWS projects and some are personal.
+I contribute to a number of open source projects some of these are AWS projects, some are personal.

 ### AWS Projects